 As onerous as this process is to a company, college, or government entity, its effect on the Medicare recipient when they’re considered the debtor, such as in most liability cases, in some workers' compensation, and in No-Fault cases, can be devastating.
 When a case makes its way to the Treasury and lists an individual as the “debtor,” there’s always a social security or Health Insurance Claim Number (HICN) associated with individuals who consistently end up in the TOP if they don’t make payment in full to a demand.
 The most vulnerable in our society are often the elderly, who will see a 15 percent reduction in their social security check.

-ISO Claims Partners works diligently to prevent MSP Conditional Payment cases from ending up in collection or offset process at the Treasury.
+We work diligently to prevent MSP conditional payment cases from ending up in collection or offset process at the Treasury.
 We know it’s far easier to resolve these issues before, during, and after the settlement process and to ensure that Medicare compliance is achieved.
 If things do take a turn for the worse, we can work with Treasury for you to resolve the issues.
 Our team of experts will review the demand and determine if it is legitimately owed or simply a mistaken demand created by Medicare.
-For more information on how ISO Claims Partners can help, contact Shawn Deane, assistant vice president, Product Development, at email@example.com or (978) 825-8150.
+For more information on how we can help, contact Shawn Deane, vice president of Medicare / Medicaid compliance & policy, at email@example.com or (978) 825-8150.